MartijnWisse/mirte_workshop/rviz.md

 Some things only work properly if you set under 'Global Options' (top left of screen) the parameter 'Fixed Frame' to 'map', but initially you should set 'Fixed Frame' to 'base_link'.

-Every time you select an item from a drop-down menu, hit the \<Enter\> key.
+Every time you select an item from a drop-down menu, hit the <kbd>Enter</kbd> key.

 ## Save configuration
 To prevent that you have to set all these things again, save the RVIZ config with File -> Save Config As.
 Navigate to a suitable location on the laptop, enter a name and click the Save button.
 The next time you start rviz, you can specify the configuration: